Macrometacorp/docs/docs/cep/tutorials/data-pipelining.md

 ### Join Behavior

-When events are sent to `TemperatureStream` stream and `HumidityStream` stream, following events will get emitted at `TemperatureHumidityStream` stream via `Equi-join` query, and `EnrichedTemperatureStream` stream via `Join-on-temperature` query.
+When events are sent to `TemperatureStream` stream and `HumidityStream` stream, the following events are emitted at `TemperatureHumidityStream` via `Equi-join` query, and `EnrichedTemperatureStream` via `Join-on-temperature` query:

 |Time | Input to `TemperatureStream` |  Input to `HumidityStream` | Output at `TemperatureHumidityStream` | Output at `EnrichedTemperatureStream` |
 |---|---|---|---|---|